Video Audition Information

 • In addition to your Major classes, you will have the opportunity to choose Elective classes in Voice, Acting, or Dance to improve your triple threat skills.

 Students in the BAA Junior Track do not attend in a specific major, but attend classes in voice, acting and dance.
-Students in the College Audition Workshops do not attend in a specific major, though they tailor their classes and material choices to the types of programs they want to attend.
+Students in the Online BAA Conservatory do not attend in a specific major.
+Students in the College Audition Prep Conservatory do not attend in a specific major, though they tailor their classes and material choices to the types of programs they want to attend.
 Students in the Adult Professional Workshop do not attend in a specific major and are encouraged to showcase song AND monologue skills.
-Each of these programs has its own specific audition guidelines, which are listed at the bottom of this page.

 When you complete your online application, you will be asked to indicate what programs and intensives you are interested in being a part of.
-This will be our guidance.
-Your acceptance information may match what you requested in your application, but it may look different as we look to place each student in the programs we feel are the best fit, and will offer them the best and most successful experience.
+This will be our guidance for program consideration.
+Your acceptance information may match what you requested in your application, but it may look different as we look to place each student in the programs we feel are the best fit, and will offer them the best and most successful experience based on the skills presented on your audition.

-Admission to all Broadway Artists Alliance Audition-Only Intensives is competitive.
+Admission to all Broadway Artists Alliance Audition is competitive.
+Video auditions are considered and evaluated under the same light and live Zoom auditions by our team.
 Auditions will be scored and a prospective student must meet the minimum scoring requirement for each program to be accepted.
 Please note that some programs have different minimum scoring requirements, and Session Four is the most competitive session due to the format of the final showcase, which requires that we accept fewer students.
 Read the audition requirements for the program of your choice, to understand what we look for in every specific area.

 Because we have rolling admissions, we strongly recommend auditioning/submitting an audition video as early as possible in the season to increase your chances of being accepted.

-You will receive an email within two weeks of your submission letting you know which intensives and majors you are eligible to attend based on your audition.
+You will receive an email within 15 days of your audition date, letting you know which intensives and majors you are eligible to attend based on your audition.

 Ready?